 - Enable Protocol version in IIS logs and look into the IIS logs.
 It will show HTTP/2 in the logs.

 - Enable F12 Developer Tool in Internet Explorer or Microsoft Edge and switch to the Network tab to verify the protocol.

 For more information, see HTTP/2 on IIS.

 How can I implement role-based access for Cloud Services?

-Cloud Services doesn't support the role-based access control (RBAC) model, as it's not an Azure Resource Manager based service.
+Cloud Services doesn't support the Azure role-based access control (Azure RBAC) model, as it's not an Azure Resource Manager based service.

 Can Microsoft internal engineers remote desktop to Cloud Service instances without permission?